Octatonic scale: Construction

 It may also be represented as semitones, either starting with a whole tone (as above): 0 2 3 5 6 8 9 11 (12), or starting with a semitone: 0 1 3 4 6 7 9 10 (12), or labeled as set class 8‑28.

-With one more scale tone than present in the western diatonic scale, it is not possible to notate music in the octatonic scale in any conventional occidental key signature, without the use of accidentals.
-In any conventional key signature, at least one of the semitone steps must be written as two notes with the same letter/on the same line or space on the staff.
-(That is, there must be at least one note that regularly appears with two different accidentals.)
+With one more scale tone than described by the western diatonic scale, it is not possible to perfectly notate music of the octatonic scale using any conventional key signature without the use of accidentals.
+Across all conventional key signatures, at least two of the octatonic notes must share similar horizontal alignment on the staves, although the precise combination of accidentals and naturals varies.
 There are usually several equally succinct combinations of key signature and accidentals, and different composers have chosen to notate their music differently, sometimes ignoring the niceties of notation conventions designed to facilitate diatonic tonality.

 Properties

 Symmetry

 The three octatonic collections are transpositionally and inversionally symmetric—that is, they are related by a variety of transposition and inversion operations:

 They are each closed under transpositions by 3, 6, or 9 semitones.
 A transposition by 1, 4, 7, or 10 semitones will transform the E♭ scale into the D♭ scale, the C♯ scale into the D scale, and the D scale into the E♭ scale.
 Conversely, transpositions by 2, 5, 8, or 11 semitones acts in the reverse way; the E♭ scale goes to the D scale, D to C♯ and C♯ to E♭.
 Thus, the set of transpositions acts on the set of diminished collections as the integers modulo 3.
 If the transposition is congruent to 0 mod 3 the pitch collection is unchanged and the transpositions by 1 semitone or by 2 semitones are inverse to one another.

 The E♭ and C♯ collections can be swapped by inversions around E♭, F♯, A or C (the tones common to both scales).
 Similarly, the C♯ and D collections can be swapped by inversions around E, G, B♭/A♯, D♭/C♯ and the D and E♭ collections by inversions around D, F, A♭, or B. All other transformations do not change the classes (e.g. reflecting the E♭ collection around E gives the E♭ collection once again).
 This unfortunately means that the inversions do not act as a simple cyclic group on the set of diminished scales.